GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 - Yanni Peng
 - Daniella Noronha

-## Challenge 1: Provision an IoT environment
+## Challenge 1: Clone the Quotes app

 ***This is a template for a single challenge.
 The italicized text provides hints & examples of what should or should NOT go in each section.
 You should remove all italicized & sample text and replace with your content.***